Ignacio Romero Osborne: Army, conspiracy and war

 In the evening of July 18, 1936 Romero took part in requeté assault on the Gobierno Civil premises in Seville, which contributed to swift seizure of the city center.
 Later in the month he took command of a requeté column operating east of Seville, which seized Puente Genil and neighboring locations.
 He led the column during combat also in August and September, repulsing attack of Republican militias in defense of Campillos.
 Following re-organization of Carlist troops he assumed command of machine-gun company, in the first half of 1937 deployed in the Jaén province; he was one of few professional officers in so-called Tercio Virgen de los Reyes.
 In October he was promoted to major and assumed command of Tercer Batallón de Requetés del Sur.
 In November 1937 the unit was moved to the Peñarroya sector.
-In late March 1938, during fierce combat for position named Mano de Hierro, Romero was heavily wounded by exploding shrapnel; he escaped death but had his leg amputated.
+In late March 1938, during fierce combat for a position named Mano de Hierro, Romero was heavily wounded by exploding shrapnel; he escaped death but had his leg amputated.